 Content on TikTok is delivered in the form of short videos.
 These videos typically feature some type of audio, including popular songs or sound bites from popular videos.

 While lip-synching is still a popular trend on the app, the content has expanded to include dancing videos, funny skits, short reactions, and much more.

 There are many video editing tools available on TikTok, so users can produce very creative content within the app.
 Popular options are speeding up or slowing down a video as well as creating a video using a built-in filter.

-TikTok users can also film react videos or enhance another user’s video by using the duet feature to film their content alongside another clip.
+TikTok users can also film react videos or enhance another user’s video by using the duet/react feature to film their content alongside another clip.